i-like-robots/WebsiteBase/README.markdown

 [Fork, clone and get involved on Github](http://github.com/i-like-robots/WebsiteBase).

-*WebsiteBase requires LESS 1.3.1*
+*WebsiteBase requires LESS 1.3.1 or above*

 ## Versioning

-The current version is `1.1.1`.
+The current version is `1.1.2`.
 Releases are numbered in following format:

 `<major>.<minor>.<patch>`